go back to the Wolfenden main page

 said FATHER of JOHN WOLFENDEN was Registrar of the Swibdon Technical College, but "returned to the West Riding to a job in the Education Department at the County Hall in Wakefield."
 He "steadily moved up the office ladder" and had "a remarkable career for a boy who left school at twelve to become a 'part-timer'." - a "remarkable man, in a quiet, soft-spoken, God-fearing way.
 He had his flashes of temper, but his family, his work, and his chapel were his full life." - later, "a writer of short stories in West Yorkshire dialect"

 the MOTHER of JOHN WOLFENDEN: "very different."
 Her parents (the MATERNAL GRANDPARENTS of JOHN) died before John was born, "but I knew her two brother and younger sister."
 She was "pretty, elegant, and tasteful.
 She dressed very well, on what must have been minute expenditure...
 She certainly had what were called social ambitions, and she was sensitive enough to model her behavior accordingly.
 My father never ceased to be proud of her.
-I doubt if she enjoyed the return to Yorkshire as much as he did." (page 1-2) [Commentary: my own grandparents (60-70s, so about 50 years later) had a similar dynamic, both wives forfeiting more education for the husband to continue -- paternally, the wife was the major factor in the move south, but maternally the husband's job determined location.]
+I doubt if she enjoyed the return to Yorkshire as much as he did." (page 1-2, numbered 9-10) [Commentary: my own grandparents (60-70s, so about 50 years later) had a similar dynamic, both wives forfeiting more education for the husband to continue -- paternally, the wife was the major factor in the move south, but maternally the husband's job determined location.]

 The family could not easily afford railway fares when they lived distant from the greater Wolfenden clan.